Fellowship Programs & Applications

 If selected for a U.S. Department of State fellowship, you must spend one week in Washington — at IEEE-USA’s expense — in mid-April, participating in the Fellowship placement process coordinated by the American Association for the Advancement of Science (AAAS) and the Office of the Science and Technology Adviser to the Secretary of State (STAS).
 In addition to the opportunities provided by the AAAS process, the STAS office will work with you one-on-one and connect you personally with offices that work on topics of interest to you.
 See the agency’s website to begin researching the agency’s structure and where you might like to work if selected.
 The Government Fellows Committee will often ask applicants if they’ve researched the agency and thought about where they may wish to work.

-Submit your application ELECTRONICALLY, by the stated deadline, to Erica Wissolik at e.wissolik@ieee.org.
+Submit your application ELECTRONICALLY, by the stated deadline, to Annie Perrin Grisham at a.grisham@ieee.org.
 Be sure to specify your name, member number, mailing address, daytime phone number, and e-mail address.
 We must receive your application via e-mail by the deadline for it to be considered valid.

 To be considered for an Engineering & Diplomacy Fellowship, applicants must meet the following basic eligibility requirements: